MadushaSamarsinghe/MadushaSamarsinghe/README.md

 - 👋 Hi, I’m @MadushaSamarsinghe
+- Student Registration Number -> IT20654108
 - 👀 I’m interested in web application developing
 - 🌱 I’m currently learning Information Technoogy
-- 📫 How to reach me via my email msamarasinghe20@gmail.com
+- 📫 How to reach me -> via my email msamarasinghe20@gmail.com

 <!---
 MadushaSamarsinghe/MadushaSamarsinghe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.